Roman Dziadkiewicz

 new models of self-organisation, new ways of distributing content

-and new concepts capable of describing the hybrid co-presence
+and the authorship - a new concepts capable of describing the hybrid co-presence

-of humans and non-humans.
+of humans, non-humans, more-than-humans and less🪵...
 In this sense stream-art can be read

 as the late fulfillment of many postulates that previously appear